voximity/omegga-save-rotator/README.md

 - `saves`: A list of comma-separated save file names (without the `.brs`) that the Save Rotator will rotate between.
 If the field is left blank, the Save Rotator will rotate between all of the saves in data/Saved/Builds.
 - `rotate-on-interval`: A number representing the number of seconds to wait each time before rotating the map again.
 If the field is zero, the map will not automatically rotate.
+- `wait-after-clearing`: A number representing how many seconds to wait after clearing before loading another map.
+For smooth minigame integration, it is recommended to set this to 5-10 seconds and add water to allow players to drown before the next map loads in.
 - `enable-vote-rocking`: If on, players will be able to use the `!rtv` command to vote to rotate the map.
 - `percentage-rtv-to-rotate`: A number between 0 and 1 representing the percentage of players required to vote to rotate the map.
 For example, when at 0.5, 50% of the server is required to `!rtv` to rotate the map.